Ambient-Impact/webpack-yarn-vendorize/readme.md

 Vendorize will throw an error - even if the package has been installed by Yarn from another workspace in the same project.

-Now you can run `yarn run vendorize` and once it's completed, you'll find a `vendor` directory inside your package like so:
+Now you can run `yarn run vendorize` or `pnpm run vendorize` and once it's completed, you'll find a `vendor` directory inside your package like so:

 ```
 my-package